 Here's How Your Property Management Staff Can Prepare for a Hurricane

 In Florida, we have two seasons most of the country doesn’t: tourist season and hurricane season.
 One is much more enjoyable than the other!
 The official Atlantic hurricane season runs from June 1 to November 30, peaking in August and September.
 Rarely is there a storm before or after the season; some years, as when Hurricane Andrew hit in 1992, the first named storm isn’t until late August.
 It’s important to prepare for the hurricane season well ahead of time and no matter how nice the weather is.
 Preparation includes making sure that your onsite property management staff know policies and procedures, as well as their individual roles, when a storm is on the horizon.

 Edwin Lugo, vice president of the South Florida High-Rise Division of FirstService Residential, says that he and his team begin working with boards as early as possible to make sure that everyone understands emergency plans for storm season, well before it starts.
 It’s important to share the plan at board meetings and then with the resident community, making sure everyone knows what to do and what everyone else is doing at each stage of a tropical event.

 What are property management staff responsible for during a tropical storm or hurricane watch or warning?

 Lugo says it’s important for residents to know that property management staff are not able to or responsible for helping secure individual homes.
 “Staff need to focus on high-level issues like making sure that drains in the street and parking areas are clear.
 Is there debris that can block drains and cause flooding?
 Are gutters clear?” he says.
-“They need to be safeguarding common areas, including bringing in objects that can become projectiles and putting up shutters on common areas.
+“They need to be safeguarding common areas, including bringing in objects that can become projectiles and putting up shutters and using sandbags.
 A lot of our doors and gates have motors, magnetic strips or electronic locks, and unfortunately, they sometimes get forgotten in storm preparation.
-They have to be secured so that they don’t fly open or get stuck in the closed position if the power fails.
+They have to be secured so that they don’t fly open or get held in the closed position if the power fails.”